Working with Us

 Please apply, preferably by email, stating ‘Care Support Worker‘ in the title line to: recruitment@seckfordcare.org.uk

-If you are unable to apply by email, then please post your application, marked ‘Private and Confidential’, to Gemma Bloomfield at:
+If you are unable to apply by email, then please post your application, marking ‘Private and Confidential’ to Gemma Bloomfield at:

 Seckford Almshouses, Seckford Street, Woodbridge, Suffolk IP12 4NB